Aim of this report:

 What the figures say:

-The provisional gender pay gap for median hourly earnings, according to the Office for National Statistics, for 2021 is 15.4%.
-The Cision pay gap figure at the snapshot date 05 April 2021 is 0.0%, which is significantly lower than the UK average.
-The mean pay gap is 24.8% in favour of men.
+The provision gender pay gap for median hourly earnings, according to the Office for National Statistics, for 2022 is 14.9%.
+The Cision pay gap figure at the snapshot date 05 April 2022 is 3.8%, which is 11.1% lower than the UK median.
+The mean pay gap is 26.1% in favour of men.

-The median bonus pay gap stands at 22.2% meaning women earn £0.78 for every £1 that men earn when comparing median bonus pay.
-The mean bonus gap is 25.1% in favour of men.
-The bonus gap is driven by a higher proportion of men working in commission earning roles and a number of RSUs that were paid out in the relevant reporting period.
+The median bonus pay gap stands at 8.7% (13.5% lower than last year).
+This means women earn £0.91 for every £1 that men earn when comparing median bonus pay.
+The mean bonus gap is 51.6% in favour of men.
+The bonus gap is driven by a higher proportion of men working in commission earning roles and a number of high value bonuses paid out to men working in regional or global roles in the relevant reporting period.
+Within the UK we have less women working in regional or global roles and these roles tend to carry higher bonus or incentive awards.